Twofold-One/tsnippet/README.md

 # tsnippet

-## Simple text snippet web-app written on Go.
+## Simple text snippet fullstack web-app written on Go

 App created with help of and following along with [ALEX EDWARDS](https://www.alexedwards.net/) ([Github](https://github.com/alexedwards)) book [“Let's Go!”
 (2nd edition)](https://lets-go.alexedwards.net/)—one of the greatest practical Go books I've read at the moment, which excellent implementation of the approach: